7 Marvelous Mosques To Visit In Brunei [Saifuddien, Bolkiah + Others]

 The Mosques Of Brunei

 Brunei’s national mosques are two of East Asia’s most impressive.
-Sultan Omar Ali Saifuddien Mosque and Jame’ Asr Hassanil Bolkiah Mosque make up two of Brunei’s top four attractions (along with Kampong Ayer and the Gadong Night Market).
+Sultan Omar Ali Saifuddien Mosque and Jame’ Asr Hassanil Bolkiah Mosque make up two of Brunei’s top four attractions (along with Kampong Ayer and Gadong Night Market).

 We’ll cover Saifuddien Mosque, Bolkiah Mosque, Ash Shaliheen Mosque, Al-Muhtadee Billah Mosque, Duli Pengiran Muda Mahkota Pengiran Haji Mosque, Al-Ameerah Al-Hajjah Maryam Mosque and Brunei International Airport Mosque.

-*Agoda.com provides a wide selection of steeply-discounted hotel rooms.
-To see today’s deals on hotels in Brunei (or any other destination), click here.
+*Agoda.com sells quality, discounted hotel rooms (UP TO $50 OFF!).
+To see today’s deals on hotels in Brunei (or in another destination), click here.

 Sultan Omar Ali Saifuddien Mosque